zmalone/chef-web-docs/source/screencasts/launch-a-virtual-machine.md

 title: 'Launch a Virtual Machine'
 video: 'http://www.youtube.com/embed/R5DQw8PGDiM'
 layout: 'screencast'
+description: 'Launch a Virtual Machine with Vagrant and VirtualBox for Opscode Chef.'
+keywords: 'vagrant up, vm, virtual machine, launch, standup'
 ---

 This tutorial will demonstrate using Chef to manage a virtual machine that is running on your local workstation.
 The virtual machine will be managed by Vagrant.
 All code in the tutorial will be tracked in git.